mssola/td/README.md

 First of all, let's see how we can interact with the server.
 There are basically two commands for this: `fetch` and `push`.
 The `fetch` command pulls everything from the server and saves it to our local setup.
-Note that currently this command will effectively wipe out the contents of our local setup.
-This is not a good thing, so I'll fix it as soon as possible.
+If there are some local changes that have not been pushed yet, then it will ask for permission before fetching the topics.
 The `push` command will grab all our local editions and push it to the server.

 One can create and delete topics with the `create` and `delete` commands, respectively.
 Note that both commands expect the name of the topic to be